As a welding pro, there’s nothing as important as stick welding skill.

 At the other extreme, if you expect to be welding on trailer frames, truck suspension, backhoe buckets or farm tractor implements, you’re going to need a lot of juice to get the kind of penetration you need to weld steel that’s as much as ¼ to ½ inch thick.
 That’s going to take at least 140 amps and more is even better.

 Where Are You Welding At?

 Depending on where you plan to use a welder, you may need to consider the power source and whether your leads or power connection are long enough to reach your work.
 On a construction site or in a fabrication shop, there are a lot of impact hazards like falling tools, being kicked or bouncing around on carts and in truck beds.

 One consideration in this case is the power levels.
 On a commercial site, you need a machine that can use 240 volt input power, so it needs to at least accept dual 120 volt/240 volt connections or just accept a straight 240 volt power source.

-Another issue is going to be the durability of the welder.
+Another issue is the durability of the welder.

 What Kind of Extras Can You Get

 Because stick welders are fairly simple and inherently inexpensive, it’s possible to get machines that offer features like extra welding processes like TIG, MIG or plasma in addition to straight arc welding.

 You should also take into account the accessory equipment you’ll need to buy so you can use the welder, like leads, clamps, chipping hammers, welding helmet and similar items that will get you to the finish line.
 Some welders include a lot of this kind of equipment in the price and that should be taken into account when comparing the final bill.

 The Last Word